-For any mother, giving birth for the first time is one of the most important days of your life.
+For any mother, giving birth for the first time is one of the most important days of her life.
 But it is an event full of mixed emotions.
-You will no doubt be excited to meet your new child, and relieved and delighted when the delivery is over.
+You will no doubt be excited to meet your new child, name your new baby, and be relieved and delighted when the delivery is over.
 That is why I wanted to share these helpful tips to prepare you for a safe and healthy birth.

 But in the weeks and months before the big day, your mind is no doubt a mess of nerves and anxiety.
 It is understandable to feel this way, as you are entering unfamiliar territory.
 You’ve never given birth before and your mind might be filled with all the things that could go wrong.